amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ~$ cd DaprCounter
    ```

-3. Run the newly created application using the the `dotnet run` command.
+3. Run the newly created application using the `dotnet run` command.
 Doing so writes "Hello World!" to the console screen:

    ```terminal
    ~$ dotnet run